Home Page

 GEOTIFF generation from BYU-MERS "SIR" image format

-This document briefly describes how to convert a BYU .SIR file to a GEOTIFF file.
-Unfortunately, it is a bit tricky to make GEOTIFF files from arbitrary images and projections.
+This document briefly describes how to convert a standard BYU .SIR file to a GeoTIFF file.

 The BYU-MERS "sir" image format was developed by the Brigham Young University (BYU) Microwave Earth Remote Sensing (MERS) research group to store images of the earth along with the information required to easily earth-locate the image pixels.
 The binary SIR file includes a header with all the information to geolocate each pixel in the image.
 The origin of the .SIR file image is in the lower left corner.
 The earth location of a pixel is identified with its lower-left corner.
 Most sir files are in either polar stereographic or Lambert equal-area projections, though some EASE grid images are regularly produced.